 Washington National Cathedral is one the capital’s most visually striking buildings, and we encourage you to remember your visit by taking photos.
 And don’t forget to tag us on social media using @WNCathedral or #nationalcathedral.

-That said, we have a few rules to make sure everyone has an enjoyable visit to the Cathedral and its lush gardens and grounds.
+We have a few rules to make sure everyone has an enjoyable visit to the Cathedral and its lush gardens and grounds.

 Please remember that the Cathedral and the 57 acres of the Cathedral Close are private property.
 The Cathedral reserves the right, at its sole discretion, to withhold or withdraw permission to photograph or video on its premises, and to restrict the commercial use of photographs taken on Cathedral grounds.

-- Still Photography: $250/day
+Professional Still Photography: $250/day

 A couple important notes: